Price: £95 PLUS VAT

-This conference focuses on the way forward for transport in Wales.
+This conference focused on the way forward for transport in Wales.

-It will be an opportunity for stakeholders and policymakers to discuss progress and next steps for Llwybr Newydd, which sets out the Welsh Government strategy with ambitions for:
+It was an opportunity for stakeholders and policymakers to discuss progress and next steps for Llwybr Newydd, which sets out the Welsh Government strategy with ambitions for:

 - access to services and reducing the need to travel

 - sustainable transport and improving the accessibility of electric vehicles

 - coordinated infrastructure development, and the review of the road network